Jocadbz/machine-care/README.md

 # Machine care
-An simple shell script to take care of simple maintenance tasks for Debian and it's derivatives
+An simple python script to take care of simple maintenance tasks for Debian and it's derivatives

 ### Installation